aucor/polylang-smart-language-select-disabler/readme.md

 ### 1.1.0 Disable default language change select

-Chaning site default language will probably cause some issues if you don't know what you are doing.
-Disable the availability to do so, unless user know what they are doing.
+Changing site default language will probably cause some issues if you don't knows what you are doing.
+Disable the availability to do so, unless the user know what they are doing.

 ### 1.0.2 Remove `create_function` usage and include license